-The college sells its two remaining slaves — one to Dr. Archibald Graham, a Lexington physician, and one to William White, the college proctor and treasurer.
+The college sells two of its remaining slaves — one to Dr. Archibald Alexander, a Lexington physician, and one to William G. White, the college proctor and treasurer.
 According to Washington College records, as late as 1857, the Trustees were caring for three elderly, incapicated slaves.

 A major controversy erupts when Washington and Lee's football team leaves the field in Washington, Pennsylvania, rather than compete against Washington and Jefferson College, which has an African-American player named Pruner West on its roster.
 Washington and Jefferson's coach is John Heisman, for whom the Heisman Trophy is named.
 Heisman refuses to agree to what was a standard request by southern teams of the era, and the Generals forfeit the game, 1-0.
 Eight years earlier, a similar issue had arisen in a game at Rutgers.
 In that case, Rutgers acceded to W&L's demands and kept the player out of the game.
 The player in question was singer and actor Paul Robeson.